erlang/otp/xcomp/README.md

 has to be provided in the `$PATH`.
 The Erlang/OTP for the target system will be built using this Erlang system, together with the cross compilation tools provided.

+If you want to build the documentation out of the same source tree as you are cross compiling in, you currently need a full Erlang/OTP system of the same release as the one being built for the build machine.
+If this is the case, build and install one for the build machine (or use one already built) and add it to the `$PATH` before cross building, and building the documentation.
+See [`$ERL_TOP/INSTALL.md`] [1] for information on building the documentation.

 If you want to build using a compatible Erlang/OTP system in the `$PATH`, jump to (3).